Peyman-Borhani/Work-Plan/README.md

 ▪ Global marketing => Most used platform of the user base is instagram. (easy access/availability).
 ▪ Local Marketing =>  Example: positive educational products can be offered to schools.
 ▪ Review similar products: -1.
 Current project market -2.
 Few competitor products  -3.
 Different products in same category.
+▪ Question and collect user thoughts on: 1.Your idea 2.what they like to see, 3.what they are missing, 4.things they like to do.

 ## Personal Technologies
 2nd most Successful new business sector. ( To be completed in next updates )